-Visual Inspection Kiosk
+Tire Visual Inspection Kiosk

-A key element of our Visual Inspection System is its Kiosk, which makes use of a large, high-resolution touch panel to display an interactive 3D tire model, stitched together from the sidewalls and tread geometry images.
+A key element of our Tire Visual Inspection System is its Kiosk, which makes use of a large, high-resolution touch panel to display an interactive 3D model of an inflated tire, stitched together from the sidewalls and tread geometry images.
 Potential defects are highlighted (as shown here).

-Although Kiosks can be integrated into the existing classifier or secondary inspection stations on the plant floor, they could also be located in an office environment because the interactive model could replace the actual tire.
+Although Kiosks can be integrated into the existing classifier/inspection stations on the factory floor, the interactive 3D models can also be displayed on a workstation in an office environment, since the level of detail can replace the actual tire.

-Our Visual Inspection System provides its results and the 3D high-resolution geometry images to a Kiosk from multiple machines containing tire geometry systems.
-At a Kiosk, an inspector can manually classify each defect by selecting the appropriate classification from a dropdown list, including the ability to dismiss a defect that has been misidentified.
+TVIS software runs on premises and does not require a cloud connection outside of the factory network.
+TVIS provides its results and the 3D high-resolution geometry images to Kiosks from multiple machines containing tire geometry systems.
+At each Kiosk, an inspector can manually classify each defect by selecting the appropriate classification from a dropdown list, including the ability to dismiss a defect that has been misidentified.
 The inspector can also manually identify any new defects and classify them in the same manner.